corporate-rfc/CRFC2/README.md

 ## 5. Alert

-Alert is an emergency communication that is intended to interrupt normal operations and introduce a shift in focus toward the subject of emergency communication.
+Alert is an emergency communication that is intended to interrupt normal operations and shift attention toward the subject of emergency communication.

 ## 6. Responding To Alerts